Jespinozah/IBM-integration-bus-notes/README.md

      - XML data that can use XML parsers and have a XML schema
      - JSON that can use JSON parsers
    -  Do not use DFDL expressions to implement complex validation rules

+# Controllig the flow of messages

+## Logical message model
+   - A consistent, convenient way to represent message content inside IBM Integration Bus
+   - Removes and isolates the physical details of message
+   - Organizaed as message assembly that contains four trees:
+     - Message tree
+     - Enviroment tree
+     - Local enviroment tree
+     - Exception tree
+   - Element values are stored in Unicode to facilitate code conversion
+   - Elements in the tree are addressed by using XPath or the dotted name notation

+## Message routing nodes
+   - Filter
+   - Route
+   - Label
+   - FlowOrder

 # Processing file data